 3. Review your FSA balance

-A new rule now permits employers to let flexible spending account participants roll over up to $500 to the next year.
+A rule enacted last year permits employers to let flexible spending account participants roll over up to $500 to the next year.
 From the Treasury Department’s press release:

 Today’s guidance permits employers to now allow employees to carry over up to $500 of the unused amounts left in their health FSAs for expenses in the next year.